sara-nl/dsdocs/HPCcourse-UvA-20160131/Archive_CLI/HPC-Archiving-exercises.md

 - What command can now be omitted when using dmftar compared to tar?

-### Bonus part: using dmftar with remote servers
+### Bonus part (fun!): using dmftar with remote servers
 **Task: Unpack the files from the dmftar archive `data-files-extract.dmftar` located on the archive service using the remote path `archive.surfsara.nl`**

 The dmftar tool can be used in combination with the archive service without a mounted folder.
-In order to do so first key-based authentication needs to be set up between your computer system and the archive.
+In order to do so, for large datasets first key-based authentication needs to be set up between your computer system and the archive.

 Hints: